Bromsgrove | Redditch | Wyre Forest

 HIDE

 It’s better to hide than to confront.
-Remember to turn your phone to silent and turn off vibrate.
+Remember to turn your phone to silent and turn off vibration.
 Barricade yourself in if you can.
-Then finally and only when it’s safe to do so…
+Then, finally and only when it’s safe to do so…

 TELL